cirosantilli/linux-cheat/compression.md

     zip -er "$F".zip "$F"

-you can still see filenames!! but not extract them
+You can still see filenames, but not extract them!

-list all files in zip file
+List all files in zip file

     unzip -l "$F".zip

-extract files from zip:
+Extract files from zip:

     unzip "$F".zip

-if has password, asks for it
+If has password, asks for it.

-to a dir
+To a dir:

     unzip "$F".zip -d out

-    for F in *; do echo "$F"; echo "$F".zip; zip "$F".zip "$F"; done zip every file in cur dir to file.zip
+    for F in *; do echo "$F"; echo "$F".zip; zip "$F".zip "$F"; done

+zip every file in cur dir to file.zip

 #tar tar.gz tgz tar.bz2 tb2

-tar only turns dir into file, but no compression
+tar only turns a dir into file, but does no compression

-this is why it is often coupled with gz and bz2: those are files compressers
+This is why it is often coupled with gz and bz2: those are files compressers

 gz gives similar compression to .zip

 gz2 gives more compression than gz (30% for roms), but MUCH slower to make, and you can't extract individual files easily.

-tgz == tar.gz
+- tgz == tar.gz
-txz == tar.xz
+- txz == tar.xz
-tb2 == tbz == tar.bz2
+- tb2 == tbz == tar.bz2

-create
+Create:

     tar vcf "$F".tar "$F"
     tar vczf "$F".tgz "$F"
     tar vcjf "$F".tbz "$F"
     tar vcJf "$F".txz "$F"

-- c: create
+- `c`: create
-- f: to file given as next arg, not to stdout
+- `f`: to file given as next arg, not to stdout
-- z: gzip
+- `z`: gzip
-- j: bzip2
+- `j`: bzip2
-- v: verbose
+- `v`: verbose

-extract:
+Extract:

     tar vxf "$F".tar
     tar vxzf "$F".tgz